ComPile: A Large IR Dataset from Production Sources: Introduction

 \subsection{Contributions}

-Focussing on the paradigm of taking a pre-trained basic building block, we pose the question \textit{"What does a modern, large code training dataset for compilers actually look like?"} and aim to construct a high-quality dataset of a similar scale to existing LLM datasets solely at the level of compiler intermediate representation.
+Focusing on the paradigm of taking a pre-trained basic building block, we pose the question \textit{"What does a modern, large code training dataset for compilers actually look like?"} and construct a high-quality dataset of a similar scale to existing LLM datasets solely at the level of compiler intermediate representation.
 Within this context, we associate quality with the \textit{usage} of code, with code being used more often being of higher quality for our purposes.
 Correctly being able to reason about very widespread code in production systems is incredibly important for compiler work.
 In the short term, we believe our dataset will enable the training of larger language models for compilers useful for a broader array of downstream tasks after fine-tuning, and in the long-term enable use-cases such as direct performance prediction to obtain a reliable runtime estimate without ever needing to run a single line of code.

-To these goals, our paper makes the following contributions: \begin{itemize} \item The introduction of a 2.4TB dataset of textual intermediate representation of the shared LLVM compiler infrastructure encompassing production-grade programs from Rust, Julia, Swift, and C/C++.
-A broad overview of the size distribution is shown in \autoref{fig:size_treemap}. \item Preliminary large scale statistical analyses of LLVM-IR and the LLVM middle end optimization pipeline, demonstrating the utility of our dataset and tooling for such analyses. \item Demonstration of the utility of ComPile for training large machine learning models through quantification of size and approximant token counts. \item Open-sourcing of workflow and compiler tooling to construct massive-scale code datasets, which are easy to install and ready for scalable deployment in HPC and cloud environments. \end{itemize}
+To these goals, our paper makes the following contributions: \begin{itemize} \item The {\bf{introduction of a 2.8TB dataset}} of textual intermediate representation of the shared LLVM compiler infrastructure encompassing {\bf{production-grade programs from Rust, Julia, Swift, and C/C++}}.
+A broad overview of the size distribution is shown in \autoref{fig:size_treemap}. \item Preliminary {\bf{large scale statistical analyses of LLVM-IR modules across multiple languages}}, demonstrating the utility of our dataset and tooling. \item Demonstration of the utility of ComPile for training large machine learning models through {\bf{quantification of size and approximate token counts}}. \item {\bf{Open-sourcing of workflow and compiler tooling}} to construct massive-scale code datasets, which are easy to install and ready for scalable deployment in HPC and cloud environments.
+The statistics of the entire dataset constructable with the tooling are available in the appendix~\ref{appendix:closet_dataset_stats}. \end{itemize}